 3. Design the catalog.

 After the budget, there are many options, which is why it’s important to use an experienced catalog partner who can help guide you through the options.
-The top three things to consider in the design are:
+The top four things to consider in the design are:

-- As for color experts, Artisan firmly believes color is everything in a catalog.
+- Account for color – As for color experts, Artisan firmly believes color is everything in a catalog.
 Whether black and white, full color, or spot color – color really is the “wow” factor.
 To that end, consider partnering with a printer like Artisan that can assist in the premedia of the catalog, including color correction and color matching.

 4. Send the catalog.